Pension transfers - DB to DC

 - Statement of entitlement - The trustees must provide the member with their guaranteed CETV 'statement of entitlement' within 10 days of the guarantee date.
 This means that the trustees have a maximum of three months and 10 days to calculate and provide the member with the CETV.

 - Acceptance deadline - The member has three months from the guarantee date to confirm they want to proceed with the transfer - which means they may have little more than two and a half months to act by the time they receive their guaranteed CETV statement.
-They also have to confirm details of the receiving scheme and complete the paperwork required by the DB scheme within this deadline.
+They also must confirm details of the receiving scheme and complete the paperwork required by the DB scheme within this deadline.

-- Proof of advice - Where the advice requirement applies, the member has to provide the trustees with written confirmation from the authorised adviser that advice has been given in relation to the transfer, within three months of receiving their statement of entitlement.
+- Proof of advice - Where the advice requirement applies, the member must provide the trustees with written confirmation from the authorised adviser that advice has been given in relation to the transfer, within three months of receiving their statement of entitlement.
 They don't need to say what the advice was - just provide evidence that appropriate advice has been obtained.

 - Transfer completion deadline - Assuming everything is in order, the trustees must transfer the benefits within six months of the guarantee date.